As defined by Merriam-Webster, calm is a period or condition of quiet and free from disturbance.

 Simply put, it is the absence of strong emotions and reaching an inner place that lessens the grip of anxiety, worry, excitement, and troubles.
 The state of being calm is often something we think is just a function of circumstance, but we can actually play a role in helping our minds and bodies get to and maintain a state of calm.

-My go to is to focus on, and, to take two or three deep breathes, get calm, then to react to the situation.
+My go-to is to focus on, and, to take two or three deep breaths, get calm, then react to the situation.

-I’d like to share the some ways I embrace calm.
+I’d like to share some ways I embrace calm.
 So, I’ll start with my two favorites: